8 Adorable Ways to Include your Dog in your Travel Photos

 Want to see more on photography when travelling with dogs?
 Check out Why You and Your Dog Need to Star in your Travel Photos.

-If you’d like to see more of the photos captured with the Olympus cameras be sure to check out our Dog Friendly Destination Guides for Phillip Island, Rutherglen, Kangaroo Valley, Grafton and Potts Point.
+If you’d like to see more of the photos captured while we’re on the road be sure to check out our Dog-Friendly Destination Guides for Phillip Island, Rutherglen, Kangaroo Valley, Grafton and Potts Point.